De Christiana expeditione apud Sinas

 The first major book published in Europe by an author who was not only fluent in Chinese and conversant in Chinese culture but also had traveled over much of the country, Ricci-Trigault's work was highly popular, and went through at least 16 editions in a number of European languages in the several decades after its first publication.
+The existence of a Persian translation, created sometime in the second half of the 17th century in Delhi, reveals that the book also circulated in Mughal India.

 History of the book

 The book is based primarily on "journals" written by the Italian Jesuit Matteo Ricci (1552–1610) during his 27 years of residence of China (1583–1610).
 After Ricci's death his papers, written in Italian, were found by his fellow Jesuits in his Beijing office.
 A handwritten copy was made, as well as a translation into Portuguese.

 In 1612, the China Mission's Superior, Niccolo Longobardi appointed another Jesuit, Nicolas Trigault (1577–1628), known for his good Latin writing skills, as the China Mission's procurator (recruitment and PR representative) in Europe.
 One of his important tasks was bringing Ricci's journals to Europe and publishing them in a book form after translating them into Latin as well as expanding and editing them.

 He sailed from Macau to India on February 9, 1613 and started to work on the manuscript already on shipboard.
 Other tasks interfered during the overland section of his westward journey to Europe (via the Persian Gulf, Persia, and Egypt) and his negotiations with the Jesuit leaders in Rome; but he managed to complete his work by 1615, when the book was published in Augsburg in 645 pages, plus introductory and index material.
 Trigault's preface was dated January 14, 1615.

 French, German, Spanish, and Italian translations followed within the next six years.
+A Persian translation was achieved in the following decades.